Here's The Photos Warriors' Steph Curry Tweeted On Friday

 Curry and the Warriors beat the Nets in Brooklyn on Tuesday night, and the Cavs in Cleveland on Thursday.

-On Friday they are in Detroit to play the Pistons, but Curry has been ruled out for the game with a hip injury, and his status can be seen in a tweet that is embedded below from the Twitter account of FantasyLabs NBA.
+On Friday they were in Detroit to play the second night of a back-to-back against the Pistons, but Curry had been ruled out for the game with a hip injury.
+However, the Warriors still won the game 105-102.

 The Warriors made the NBA Finals in five straight seasons, and won the title three times, but in each of the last two seasons they have missed the playoffs.